-The Greek Production Company Argonauts S.A., which had cooperated with the Producer of the film Robert Lantos again in the past, participated in the project as the minority co-producer and production service company.
+The Greek Production Company Argonauts S.A., which had cooperated with the Producer of the film Robert Lantos again in the past, participated in the project as a co-producer and production service company.
 Robert Lantos said about the experience of filming in Greece:

 “Of course, as it turns out, Greek technicians and crew are of very high standard.
 We had a wonderful mix of Canadians and Greeks in the team!
 It was a great experience for all of our crew and I believe the Greek crew enjoyed the experience as well!”

 The former Palme D’Or Winner Ruben Ostlund’s Triangle of Sadness, a satirical film following a couple of fashion models, which also filmed on Evia island Greece on the A. Onassis yacht “Christina O.” in November 2020, will also premier In-Competition in Cannes.
 The Greek producer George Karnavas from Heretic expressed his gratitude for the film’s participation.